-- 79. In or around March 2021, the Sierra Club internally designated the AB 962 as high-priority because of its importance in achieving the Sierra Club's mission and to counteract false recycling claims such as "100% Recyclable" that appear on the Products.
-The Sierra Club has since drafted and submitted a letter of formal support of the legislation and advocated in favor of the bill at legislative hearings. - 80.
+- 105. AB 962 directly combats BTB and Coca-Cola's false "100% Recyclable" claim by offering an alternative to single-use bottles.
+AB 962 creates a new system so that manufacturers of water bottles can offer truly sustainable and convenient bottled water to the public and addresses the root cause of the problem, i.e., that plastic water bottles cannot be fully recycled into new materials. - 106.
+In or around March 2021, the Sierra Club internally designated the AB 962 as high-priority because of its importance in achieving the Sierra Club's mission and to counteract false recycling claims such as "100% Recyclable" that appear on the Products.
+The Sierra Club has since drafted and submitted a letter of formal support of the legislation and advocated in favor of the bill at legislative hearings. - 107.
 In addition to the Sierra Club's lobbying efforts, on June 1, 2021, the Sierra Club California Zero Waste Committee tweeted the following on its twitter account: